flowroute/flowroute-sdk-v3-python/README.md

 messages_controller = client.messages
 ```
 ## Methods
-The following section will demonstrate the capabilities of Numbers v2 and Messages v2.1 that are wrapped in our Python library.
+The following section will demonstrate the capabilities of Numbers v2, Messaging v2.1, E911 v2, and CNAM v2 that are wrapped in our Python library.
 Note that the example responses have been formatted using Mac's `pbpaste` and `jq`.
 To learn more, see [Quickly Tidy Up JSON from the Command Line](http://onebigfunction.com/vim/2015/02/02/quickly-tidying-up-json-from-the-command-line-and-vim/).

 ### Number Management